 As noted, premise liability can apply to public or private properties, including residences, office buildings, restaurants, theaters, shopping malls, grocery stores, hotels, motels, nursing homes, entertainment venues, nightclubs, sports arenas, hospitals, parking structures, apartment complexes and more.
 Some of the more common types of premise liability accidents include:

 - Slip and fall accidents—Slip and fall accidents are possibly the most common type of premise liability claims as well as the most straightforward type.
-Conditions which can lead to a slip and fall accident include: uneven stair treads, poor lighting, lack of handrails, wet or slippery floors due to spills or accumulation of ice and snow, unsecured rugs, torn carpeting, uneven thresholds, loose or broken flooring, oil spills in parking lots sidewalks or steps or items in the walk path.
+Conditions that can lead to a slip and fall accident include uneven stair treads, poor lighting, lack of handrails, wet or slippery floors due to spills or accumulation of ice and snow, unsecured rugs, torn carpeting, uneven thresholds, loose or broken flooring, oil spills in parking lots sidewalks or steps or items in the walking path.
 Slip and fall accidents can result in serious injuries which lead to an inability to return to work for a significant length of time as well as an overwhelming level of medical expenses.

 - Dog bites—Like slip and fall accidents, dog bites can result in serious injury.
 Virginia is a “one bite” state, as well as a “contributory negligence” state.
 This means that while the state holds a dog owner legally liable for a dog bite if the bite was the result of negligence or a violation of animal control laws, the owner is held liable only if he or she knew or should have known the dog might act aggressively.
-Further, the person who was bitten by the dog must be able to show he or she did nothing which contributed to being bitten by the dog—i.e., the person did not tease or otherwise antagonize the dog.
+Further, the person who was bitten by the dog must be able to show he or she did nothing that contributed to being bitten by the dog—i.e., the person did not tease or otherwise antagonize the dog.

 - Accidents due to inadequate maintenance—Many premise liability accidents are the result of an unsafe condition due to lack of maintenance.
-Lack of maintenance can be in the form of spills or fallen merchandise, cluttered aisles, overgrown trees or bushes or uneven or broken steps, stairs or sidewalks.
+Lack of maintenance can be in the form of spills or fallen merchandise, cluttered aisles, overgrown trees or bushes, or uneven or broken steps, stairs, or sidewalks.
 Property owners are required to perform routine maintenance on their property to avoid any hazards which could result in an accident and subsequent injuries.